Robertfarb/whiteboarding-curriculum/application-materials/resume/crafting-your-bullets.md

 ### Example bullet points:

-* Achieves better performance by leveraging Cloudinary to cache different sizes of images.
+* Integrated Google Maps API by retrieving coordinates rom PostgressSQL database and presented the locations of the business on Google Maps
+* Utilized Flux architecture's unidirectional data flow with React for reliablle DOM rendering
-* Uses observer pattern to handle management of global Z-indexes for overlapping items.
+* Used observer pattern to handle management of global Z-indexes for overlapping items.
+* Implemented the Ignite framework which employs popular react packages including redux sauce, redux sagas, react native router flux, and react native swiper
-* Lowers latency of DB read/write by factor of 7 by using Unicorn to enable virtual multi-threaded processing.
+* Lowered latency of DB read/write by factor of 7 by using Unicorn to enable virtual multi-threaded processing.
-* Utilizes Redis key-value storage to cache bearer tokens from Uber and Slack, allowing for O(1) lookup.
-* Generates dynamic gameplay in HTML5 canvas element by utilizing vector math for game state updates.
-* Parses XML Bart API responses to obtain departure/arrival information and give real-time advisories per query.
+* Used xcode in conjunction with React Native library to hook into mobile device cameras and geolocation
+* Designed dynamic data-visualizations with Javascript algorithms based on user input

 [keywords]: resume-keywords.md